-- Although D2L Brightspace will be used to provide course materials and other information, please do not contact me through any of the D2L communication features (chat, discussion...); they will not be monitored. - Likewise, please do not contact me through the Teams class chat outside of normal lecture/lab hours and office hours; it will not be monitored.
+- If you have comments or questions of any other nature (other courses, academic advising, or anything else), please email ghislain@unb.ca anytime.
+You can expect an email response within a day. - Although D2L Brightspace will be used to provide course materials and other information, please do not contact him through any of the D2L communication features (chat, discussion...); they will not be monitored. - Likewise, please do not contact him through the Teams class chat outside of normal lecture/lab hours and office hours; it will not be monitored.